 Options for International Health is a registered company limited by guarantee (Company No. 91374505) and a charity registered in England and Wales (No. 1160066), registered office address is: 2nd Floor, St Magnus House, 3 Lower Thames Street, London, EC3R 6HD.
-OIH trustees are Jo Elms, Alison Dembo Rath, Claire Morris, Faith Mwangi-Powell, Jo Elms, Richard Burge and Sally Hughes.
+OIH trustees are Alison Dembo Rath, Claire Morris, Faith Mwangi-Powell, Jo Elms, Richard Burge and Sally Hughes.